nhvn/data-aug/README.md

 3. Install the dependencies:
 pip install -r requirements.txt

-4. Set up NVIDIA AI Workbench:
+4. Configure NVIDIA AI Workbench:
-Follow the NVIDIA AI Workbench installation guide.
+Follow the NVIDIA AI Workbench installation guide below.
 Configure the environment for generative models (GANs, transformers, CTGAN).

 5. Start the backend server:
 python3 backend/app.py

 6. Access the web interface:
-Open a browser and go to http://127.0.0.1:5000/upload-image to upload your dataset.
+Open a browser and go to http://127.0.0.1:5000/ to upload your dataset (or an image for demonstration purposes).

 7. Usage & NVIDIA AI Workbench Integration
 Once the project is set up: